Klipper3d/klipper/docs/Config_Reference.md

 #   associated with.
 If a comma separated list of heater names is
 #   provided here, then the fan will be enabled when any of the given
 #   heaters are enabled.
 The default is "extruder".
-#temperature_sensor:
-#   Name of the config section defining the temperature_sensor that this fan is
+#temperature_sensors:
-#   associated with.
-If a comma separated list of temperature_sensor names is
+#   A comma separated list of "temperature_sensor:target_temperature".
+#   When any of the defined temperature_sensors reaches it target, the
+#   fan will be enabled aswell.
-#   provided here, then the fan will be enabled when any of the given
+#   For Example, "pi: 60" would enable the fan when the temperature_sensor
-#   temperature_sensor exceeds it target_temp.
+#   "pi" reaches 60 degrees.
 ```

 ## [temperature_fan]